spiceai/terraform-provider-spiceai/docs/data-sources/app.md

 page_title: "spiceai_app Data Source - spiceai"
 subcategory: ""
 description: |-
-  Retrieves details about a Spice.ai app by its ID.
+  Retrieves details about an existing Spice.ai app by its ID.
 ---

 # spiceai_app (Data Source)

-Retrieves details about a Spice.ai app by its ID.
+Retrieves details about an existing Spice.ai app by its ID.

+Use this data source to access information about an existing app that you need to reference in your configuration.

 ## Example Usage

+### Basic Usage

 ```terraform
 data "spiceai_app" "example" {